DaniKoch1/asm-project/README.md

 2. Test

 ### Implementation
-The implementation can be found in the folder "WithFinalLED".
+The implementation can be found in the folder "FinalWithLED".